Paros is Greece’s Latest ‘It’ Island. It’s Also Great with Kids.

 WHEN TO VISIT

 As with most small Greek islands, the main tourist season runs from June to September.
-July and August are peak months (and the hottest) and better avoided if you prefer quieter beaches and village walks.
-Shoulder season weather (Spring and Autumn) is always lovely in Greece, keeping in mind that the island’s businesses start to open in April, and close in October.
-In Greece, the sliver of weeks between seasons (mid June to end-June and early to mid-September) is my preferred time to visit for the best weather and fewer crowds.
-But with Paros’ rising popularity, early to mid-June may be better if summer doesn’t arrive late.
-By winter, the island’s residents dwindle down to its 6,000 or so residents, and Paros is a dramatically difference place.
+June and September are my preferred times to visit for the best weather.
+July and August are peak months (and the hottest) prone to heatwaves, and better avoided for quieter beaches and easy village walks.
+Shoulder season weather (Spring and Autumn) is always lovely as well (if you don’t mind splashing into chillier waters), keeping in mind that the island’s businesses start to open in April, and close in October.
+By winter, the island’s population dwindles down to its 6,000 or so residents, and Paros is a dramatically difference place.

 GETTING THERE